11jo/JOining_Party/Readme.md

 - Global("JO_JOIN_XPGT_X","LOCALS",0)
    - Will hopefully add the relevant XP to familiar to be on the same level as party members.

 ---

+- Global("JO_NEVER_JOIN","LOCALS",0)
+   - Prevent the familiar to switch, WARNING will not be available for most interactions.

+---

+- Global("JO_NEVER_CUTSCENE","LOCALS",0)
+   - Active or deactive familiar presence in cutscene.
+---